Faculty Semester Information

 Please be aware that there is a procedure in place to change classroom assignments for those classes meeting on campus.
 Requests for changes should only be made in extreme circumstances where the quality of instruction is directly impacted, disruption of instruction is likely to occur and/or the safety and comfort level of the students are in question (i.e. extreme temperature).
 If you need to request a classroom change for these reasons, please complete the online room change request form that is available online.

 Please note that changes may only be made from one room type to another (General Purpose Classroom to Instructor Tech Classroom; Instructor Tech Classroom to Student Tech Classroom).
 Instructor Tech Classrooms are classrooms with a Smart Podium, Smart Board - ClearTouch, Electronic Cart, or Touch-Enabled Flat Panel Display.
-If you need an ADA accommodation, please contact Leila Lawrence ( ), Director of Diversity, Equity and Inclusion and Title IX Coordinator, Office of Diversity and Equity.
+If you need an ADA accommodation, please contact Leila Lawrence ( ), Director/Title IX Coordinator, Office of Diversity, Equity and Inclusion.

 Grade Information